hong539/acgbox_crawler/db_settingup/db_settingup.md

 #Test codes with main.py
 #psycopg.errors.InsufficientPrivilege: permission denied for schema public
 GRANT ALL PRIVILEGES ON DATABASE acgbox_crawler TO acgbox_bot;
+GRANT ALL PRIVILEGES ON SCHEMA public TO acgbox_bot;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO acgbox_bot;
 ```